espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Rejuvenating Touch.md

 Your healing energies linger after you cast, providing continual benefits.

 An ally that recovers Hit Points from your _[[Lay on Hands]]_ gains 10 temporary Hit Points at the start of their turn during each of the next 10 rounds.
-This effect ends if the ally is knocked [[Unconscious]].
+This effect ends if the ally is knocked [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Unconscious]].